briacp/SDLPPXPackager/README.md

 # SDLPPX Packager

 This utility is used to create Trados Return Package files (`SDLRPX`) from a `SDLPPX` file.
 Of course, it assumes you already have translated the content of the `SDLXLIFF` files inside.

-It can also extract the source files inside a `SDLPPX` project and copy them to a `source/` directory (in an OmegaT project, for instance).
+It can also extract the source files, translation memories (`SDLTM`) and glossaries (`SDLTB`) located inside a `SDLPPX` project and copy them to a `source/` directory (in an OmegaT project, for instance).

+It can work both in command line or with the GUI.
+When using the CLI, you can use a sdlppx, sdltm or sdltb file as the source file.

 ![alt text](screenshot.png "SDLPPX Packager Screenshot")